 1. Igloo Products Corp

 Igloo Products Corp is an American company that produces drink containers, ice chests, and other accessories.
 The company was founded in 1947 and is headquartered in Katy Waller County, Texas.
-It started as a metalworking shop for producing metal water coolers targeted at blue-collar workers.
-It then merged with the Production Tooling Company in the 1960s and was renamed Texas Tennessee Industries (TTI) before later rebranding back to Igloo.
+It started as a metalworking shop producing metal water coolers targeted at blue-collar workers.
+It then merged with the Production Tooling Company in the 1960s.
+It was renamed Texas Tennessee Industries (TTI) before rebranding to Igloo.
 In 2014, Igloo became a subsidiary company of ACON Investments.
 As of 2019, Igloo had 1,200 employees and a revenue turnover of $512.43 million.

 ORCA produces a variety of coolers, drinkware, and other outdoor accessories.
-It is one of the top competitors of YETI despite its revenue is only a fraction of that of the latter.
-The two companies are premium brands whose products are almost similar in features and pricing.
+It is one of the top competitors of YETI, although its revenue is only a fraction of that of the latter.
+The two companies are premium brands whose products are similar in features and pricing.
 But YETI is more expensive than ORCA.
 While YETI has manufacturing plants in China, ORCA is 100% American-made.
-MacNeill Pride Group acquired ORCA at the beginning of 2020 and the improved financial backing is expected to boost its revenue.
+MacNeill Pride Group acquired ORCA at the beginning of 2020, and the improved financial backing is expected to boost its revenue.

 3. Bison Coolers

 Bison Coolers was founded in 2011 by Dennis Denson and his son Jeremy to produce American-made coolers for outdoor adventures.
 The company is headquartered in Fort Worth, Texas.
-It produces and sells hard coolers, soft coolers, drinkware, and accessories that are customized to the buyer’s taste and preferences.
+It manufactures and sells hard coolers, soft coolers, drinkware, and accessories customized to the buyer’s taste and preferences.
 As of 2019, Bison Coolers had 20 employees and a revenue turnover of $15.7 million.

 Bison Coolers came into the market to fill a gap with America-made outdoor products.
-It is still a relatively new producer with a limited labor force.
+It is still a relatively new producer with a limited labour force.
 Its revenue in 2019 was only a fraction of that of YETI.
-YETI, as a premium brand, offers a wider variety of products and customization options compared to Bison Coolers.
+As a premium brand, YETI offers a wider variety of products and customization options compared to Bison Coolers.